Scotchester/jellybeans/_posts/2025-04-14-jelly-bean-factory-gourmet-jelly-beans.md

 It deftly combines cherry fruit and floral aspects, with a hint of vanilla that I think points to the soda aspect.

-It may be a European turn of phrase, bu I gather that "forest fruits" is generally used to refer to berries of all kinds, and I would say that the flavor captured here does taste like what we'd normally call "mixed berry" here in the States.
+It may be a European turn of phrase, but I gather that "forest fruits" is generally used to refer to berries of all kinds, and I would say that the flavor captured here does taste like what we'd normally call "mixed berry" here in the States.